 A graphic scale is, at a minimum, a small "ruler" tagged with absolute distances and directly superimposed on the map.
 Although a distance evaluation requires two measurements (one for the ruler, another for the map itself), it has an important advantage: the map may be reproduced at different sizes with no modifications, while a numerical scale must be recomputed for each size.
 Graphic scales are especially useful for electronic devices like computer screens (whose resolution/physical size ratios are seldom correctly calibrated) and presentation slides (where the display's dimensions depend on the distance to the projection screen).

 Either graphic or numeric, only on a true globe a scale can be directly applied to any pair of points on its surface.
-In flat maps, most likely the reduction rate is not constant, changing with direction and location.
-Especially, the rate may be nonlinear: the length ratio of two segments of a line on the map is not the same for the corresponding segments on Earth.
+In flat maps, most likely the reduction rate, or scale factor, is not constant, changing with direction and location.
+Especially, it may be nonlinear: the length ratio of two segments of a line on the map is not the same for the corresponding segments on Earth.
 Finally, the shortest distance between two points on a sphere is rarely represented by a straight line on a flat map, and measuring distances along an arbitrary (not always marked) curve is not a straightforward procedure.

 Thus, depending on the range of the mapped region (the larger, the greater will be distance distortions), neither numbers nor rulers can be reliably used without knowledge of the projection's properties; they both can be just misleading.